GitHub app

 The first template found in this list will be used with the pre-filled information from the Intercom conversation appended after the template.

-You can revoke Intercom's access to your GitHub account by going to your GitHub settings.
+You can revoke Intercom's access to your GitHub account by going to your GitHub Application settings.

 How do I change which GitHub account is linked?

 If you remove the integration and then re-integrate it, it will automatically connect it to the original GitHub account you had authorized.
-If you want to connect to a different account, you need to log out of Intercom and then log back in again (and make sure you’re logged into the new GitHub account in the same browser) and then re-integrate it.
+If you want to connect to a different account, you need to log out of Intercom and then log back in again (and make sure you’re logged into the new GitHub account in the same browser) and then re-install and set up the app.

 What if I have my own issue template?

-If you use your own template for GitHub issues, Intercom will retain the template but add the pre-filled information from the conversation to the bottom of the template.
+If you use your own template for GitHub issues, Intercom will retain the template but add the pre-filled information from the Conversation or Ticket to the bottom of the template.

 Steps: